The issue of late payments and other unresolved commercial disputes is rarely out of the news at the moment. And for good reason.

 Get to know your client and invest some time in due diligence, whether that involves asking for references, undertaking a credit check or reviewing the client’s accounts.

-Make your terms clear
+Make your late payment terms clear

 Agree expectations from the start.
 Many disputes arise from the fact that the parties involved did not take time to discuss their expectations at the start of the process.
 Clearly state your payment terms and other important points up front and avoid leaving any room for doubt later on.